 - Softwood decking boards are ready to be treated straight away

 - Let both hardwood and softwood boards dry out before oiling

 These are straightforward tips to follow, but, if you treat decking boards when they are wet or even damp, they will not absorb the oils!
-When you have followed the simple advice above, then take your time and do not carry the whole tin of decking oil around with you, because mistakes happen!
+When you have followed the simple advice above, then take your time and do not carry the whole tin of decking oil around with you, because mistakes happen.

 Decant some into a jam jar or smaller container and dip your brush in making sure you do not drip any oil.
-Plan your method and oil every board individual until you move onto the next one!
+Plan your method and oil every board individual until you move onto the next one.

 Think You Have Found The Best Decking Oil?

 We want to hear about it!
-Let us know your brand of decking oil and share any photographs you might have and how long it has been applied for!
+Let us know your brand of decking oil you’re using and share any photographs, for other readers of Wezaggle.

 - The Best Decking Oils

 - The Types Of Decking Treatments

 - What To Use When Oiling Decking Boards